Autumn 2024 planting seasonPre-order now for EU delivery December 2024 - March 2025

 A traditional English perry pear variety, produces a low tannin perry.

-More about Perry pear trees
+More about perry pear trees

 Perry is a traditional drink made from fermented pear juice, and in recent years has enjoyed a resurgence in interest, along with its cousin cider.
 Perry is now sometimes called pear cider and although this is incorrect, the term seems to have made it more accessible to consumers.